 Northern districts have had a lot of rain too, and the intense falls that were reliably recorded in Whakatane on Tuesday evening (1 June) were phenomenal.
 In just one hour 89.8 mm of rain fell, plus there was heavy rain either side of that hour.
 Falls of that intensity are fortunately rare in New Zealand, and it's hard to imagine what they're like unless you've experienced them.
 I did once, when visiting Nadi, Fiji many years ago...

-Returning to the weather in May, the storm I wrote about in my previous post was unusual in many respects, but the way the depression formed off the east coast of Australia was actually quite common.
+The way the depression formed off the east coast of Australia is actually quite common.
 The sea off the eastern Australian seaboard is a favoured area for depressions to form, as shown here:

 The reason is to do with the temperature and moisture contrast between the Australian continent and the sea - these contrasts are the food of developing lows, and are perhaps the main way that Australia influences our weather and climate.
 Once the lows have formed, they then preferentially move towards the east-southeast - you guessed it, straight towards New Zealand.